The 13-week cash flow forecast for service firms: A step-by-step guide to knowing your runway

 A $60,000 invoice sent on March 1 on Net 30 terms does not land as cash in March.
 It lands in early April, if the client pays promptly.
 The Federal Reserve's 2024 Report on Payments found that roughly four in five small firms face payment-related challenges, with delayed or unpaid customer invoices among the most commonly cited pressures.
 Building a forecast on invoice dates imports a systematic optimism bias that compounds with every Net 30 client in the portfolio.

-Third: retainer revenue is modeled as certain.
+Retainer revenue is modeled as certain

 A retainer is a client agreement with notice provisions, not a standing transfer.
 A forecast that does not assign a probability to continued retainer revenue, or at a minimum stress-test a scenario in which a proportion of retainers go unrenewed in any given quarter, is not a forecast.
 It is a revenue projection with a cash flow label.

-Fourth: the model does not roll.
+The model does not roll

 A 13-week cash flow forecast built in January and reviewed in June has been wrong since February.
 The structure of this instrument is a rolling one: each week, the completed week drops off, and a new one is added at the far end.
 Firms that build it and do not roll it are holding a document that was accurate for approximately seven days.